joewing/wifiswd/README.md

 The first parameter is the SSID of the network and the rest of the line provides parameters to ifconfig(8).

-To start the daemon, run "wifiswd -i if0", where "if0" is the name of your interface.
+To start the daemon, run "wifiswd -d -i if0", where "if0" is the name of your interface.
+Without the `-d` or `-f` option, wifiswd will exit once it connects.
+Use the `-d` or `-f` option to run continuously and reconnect when the network is lost.

 Building
 --------